The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 21

-The Vanguard Mid-Cap Value ETF dividend comes from a fund that tracks the CRSP US Mid Cap Value Index, holding all the stocks that make up that benchmark.
-VOE currently yields 1.86%, with a trailing annual dividend rate of $3.7216 per share paid quarterly.
+The Vanguard Morningstar Mid-Cap Value ETF dividend comes from a fund that tracks the CRSP US Mid Cap Value Index, holding mid-capitalization value stocks across the U.S. market.
+VOE currently yields 1.76%, with a trailing annual dividend rate of $3.7216 per share paid quarterly.
 The next ex-dividend date is June 26, 2026, and the last quarterly payment was $0.9189 per share.
-With a beta of 0.81, VOE moves less than the broader market, which suits growth-and-income investors who want dividend growth without sharp price swings.
+At a beta of 0.76, VOE stock carries below-market price volatility, which suits growth-and-income investors who want dividend growth without sharp swings.

-Vanguard Mid-Cap Value ETF dividend history shows a CAGR of 8.0% per year from 2016 to 2025.
+Over the past 9 years, Vanguard Morningstar Mid-Cap Value ETF dividend history shows a CAGR of 8.0% per year from 2016 to 2025.
 Per-share payments grew from $1.8620 to $3.7214 over that window (2026 is a partial year and excluded from this calculation).
-The largest annual increase in the window was 26.3% in 2018, though the data also includes at least one year-over-year decline exceeding 5%, a reminder that the growth path has not been linear.
+The largest single-year jump was 26.3% in 2018, though the data also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.
+Four consecutive years of increases run through the most recent complete data.

 | Period | CAGR | From | To |